 Specialist Experience and Skills

-I have taught both classes and individuals with SEN across KS1 to KS4.
-Other SEN I have experience in supporting are APD, VPD, SPD ADD, ADHD, OCD, PDA, BESD, Dyslexia, Dyscalculia, Global Delay, ASD (including ASD with non-verbal and selective mutism).
+My experience working with students with autism (verbal and non-verbal), speech and communication delay, dyspraxia, ADD, ADHD, dyslexia, auditory/ sensory processing disorders, Global Delay and other Special Educational Needs: I have taught both classes and individuals with SEN across KS1 to KS4.
+Other SEN I have experience in supporting are APD, VPD, SPD ADD, ADHD, OCD, PDA, BESD, Dyslexia, Dyspraxia, Dyscalculia, Global Delay, ASD (including ASD with non-verbal and selective mutism).
 I have a proven record of helping young people to improve and develop their communication and language skills.
 For those with speech and language delay this is often the focus of support and progress is most successfully made by employing a range of fun and engaging games and activities to encourage positive development in these areas.
 Social skills is another developmental area that I am often asked to assist with.
 Through positive reinforcement, fun activities, role play and the use of social stories, I have successfully helped many young people to better understand and improve their social skills.
 I am also an accredited associate of the Dyslexia Guild.

-I am a naturally fun and warm person.
-I retain a positive attitude in all situations and believe a smile and encouraging words can make a world of difference to a young person's confidence.
-I have two grown up children.
-My son is 21 and has Asperger's Syndrome and ADD.
-My daughter is 18 and has Dyslexia, ADHD, APD and VPD.
-In my SEN role I support young people in overcoming their barriers to learning, helping them to achieve their full potential.
+My experience working with students who require specialist support with Maths and English: In my SEN role I support young people in overcoming their barriers to learning, helping them to achieve their full potential.
 For some children this has been subject specific, and I have spent a large percentage of my time improving young peoples' confidence and ability in reading, writing and numeracy.
 In my current school the ages range from 2 to 16 and so I have a wealth of experience adapting to supporting the very young with basic numeracy, literacy and general engagement, all the way through to supporting subject specific goals for GCSE students.
 Where necessary I begin by helping children to consolidate the basics in numeracy and literacy including phonics and number bonds.
 For those with SPD I aim to create a learning environment that makes them feel as comfortable as possible by removing triggers and increasing calming tools such as fidget or pressure toys.
 My lessons aim to be fun, creative and tailored to the individual student's personality and learning style.
-Building a fun and friendly rapport helps create a safe and encouraging learning environment for all students, but is particularly important to those who have a dislike of learning or low self-esteem.
+Building a fun and friendly rapport helps create a safe and encouraging learning environment for all students, but this is particularly important to those who have a dislike of learning or low self-esteem.

 Above all I believe building a rapport with each student is key for a successful learning.
 Therefore, I take time to get to know each child and try to incorporate their topics of interest into lessons where possible.